-clean identification with time-series variation only; and second, one would expect several variables affecting demand or supply to be correlated with the CO_2 prices (e.g. growth rates, exchange rates, fossil-fuel prices, etc.), so that estimates might suffer from a omitted variables bias.
-Furthermore, even if the pass-through is accurately estimated, this approach does not allow us to disentangle all the channels that generate the estimated pass-through.
-These shortcomings call for a more structural approach, which we develop next.
+The reduced-form approach is informative, but it faces important limitations.
+As we have discussed, it is difficult to obtain a clean identification with time-series variation only, as one would expect several variables affecting demand or supply to be correlated with the CO_2 prices (e.g. growth rates, exchange rates, fossil-fuel prices, etc.).
+Even with month of sample fixed effects, estimates might suffer from omitted variables bias.
+Furthermore, this approach does not allow us to disentangle all the channels that generate the estimated pass-through.
+To explore these channels more closely, we turn into a structural model that takes advantage of detailed panel bidding data at the unit level.

-5 Structural Decomposition of the Pass-through
+5 Structural Decomposition of the Pass-Through